Nienkeeijsvogel/singularity-cri/README.md

 Further a quick steps provided to set up Singularity-CRI from source.

 For Ubuntu 22.04 the /etc/default/grub file should be replaced by https://github.com/Nienkeeijsvogel/sykube/blob/master/grub after which sudo update-grub and sudo init 6 should be run.
-On ubuntu 20.04,18.04,centos 8,9 the next steps work without any system changes.
+On Ubuntu 20.04,18.04,Centos 8,9 the next steps work without any system changes.
 In order to use Singularity-CRI install the following: